 Physically Check for Moisture

-After you’ve visually inspected your drywall, perform a physical inspection to further check for signs of moisture.
+After you’ve conducting a visual inspection, perform a physical inspection to further check for signs of moisture.
 By pushing on your drywall, you can determine if it feels soft and spongy, which is a strong sign there is moisture inside.
 You can also check for a musty smell as mold and mildew will give off a certain odor.
 If possible, you could also remove outlet covers or light switch plates to get a better look and smell.

 Check for Uncommon Water Causes